adevlin780a/portfolio/content/projects/creations/user-guides.md

 ### Contribution
 I developed a structured guide that outlines the essential steps for getting started with the ActiveState Platform.
 Each section is designed to be beginner-friendly, with clear instructions and links to additional resources for further assistance.
 A troubleshooting section was added, comprised of the most common problems users encountered according to a poll done by our support team.

-I also contributed to creating a brief onbaording video, collaborating with members of the Product and Engineering teams to draft and record a script outlining the onboarding process.
+I also contributed to creating a brief onboarding video, collaborating with members of the Product and Engineering teams to draft and record a script outlining the onboarding process.

 ![ActiveState user guide](/img/user-guide.png)
 ### Impact